johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 In the example above the output will read **15** because there are 15 characters in "THISISMYSTRING9" Use the above commands to check that there are still 81 characters in your seed after you have substituted characters.

+* Generate two seeds for this tutorial.
+* **The seeds should be generated and stored on your airgapped machine so that no one will ever see them.**
+* You can use my method shown above or something else which is truly random like the scrabble method also shown above.
-Generate two seeds for this tutorial and paste them into a text document for use later.
+* Paste your seeds into a text document on your airgapped machine for use later.

 ### The following are facts about IOTA that you will need to know:
 * Seeds are secret.